pubnub/c-core/cpp/README.md

 Keep in mind that MSVS compilers don't support full C++11 as of this writing, thus didn't "bump" `__cplusplus` to `201103L`, which means that Pubnub C++ wrapper will not use C++11 features itself.

-# Notes

-- We shall add sample Makefile for Windows soon.